-The HRA screening assessment undertaken in Section 3 confirms that for the majority of the draft Partnership Plan's 'agendas for action' potential impacts on the integrity of the designated sites in and around the New Forest can be screened out.
+The HRA screening assessment undertaken in Section 3 confirms that for the majority of the Partnership Plan's priorities potential impacts on the integrity of the designated sites in and around the New Forest can be screened out.
 This conclusion is due to the fact that either:

-- a) the draft agenda for action would have no impact, or clear 'pathway' to impact, on the designated sites for example 2.1 establish baseline data and evidence; or - b) The draft agenda for action is likely to have a beneficial impact on the integrity of the designated sites for example 1.1 making more space for nature, or 2.2 promoting nature-based solutions.
+- a) the priorities would have no impact, or clear 'pathway' to impact, on the designated sites - for example 2.1 - establish baseline data and evidence; or - b) The priorities are likely to have a beneficial impact on the integrity of the designated sites for example 1.1 making more space for nature, or 2.2 promoting nature-based solutions.

 However, the HRA screening assessment was unable to rule out all potential impacts on the integrity of European sites and therefore an 'appropriate assessment' is required.
 In accordance with the European legal judgement in People Over Wind and Sweetman vs Coillte Teoranta case, the HRA screening undertaken in Section 3 did not factor in potential mitigation measures.
 The legal judgement concluded that reliance on mitigation measures is not appropriate at the HRA screening stage.
-The following potential impacts from the Partnership Plan's high level 'agendas for action' have therefore been identified prior to mitigation.
+The following potential impacts from the Partnership Plan's high-level priorities have therefore been identified prior to mitigation.

 - New Forest designations unable to 'screen out' possible impact pathways on site integrity from recreational impacts.
-This relates to the Partnership Plan's draft 'agendas for action' relating to increasing sustainable travel (2.5), supporting New Forest business and green tourism (3.4), increasing the availability of affordable housing (3.5), promoting health and well-being (4.1); and connecting people with landscape and nature (4.2). - Folent designations unable to 'screen out' possible impact pathways on site integrity from recreational impacts and water quality.
-For recreational impacts this relates to the Partnership Plan's draft 'agendas for action' relating to increasing sustainable travel (2.5); supporting New Forest business and green tourism (3.4); increasing the availability of affordable housing (3.5); promoting health and well-being (4.1); and connecting people with landscape and nature (4.2).
-In terms of potential impacts pathways on water quality in the Solent designations, the assessment could not screen out potential impacts from the 'agendas for action' relating to supporting New Forest business and green tourism (3.4) and increasing the availability of affordable housing (3.5). - River Avon SAC unable to 'screen out' possible impacts pathways on site integrity relating to water quality.
-This relates to the Partnership Plan's draft 'agendas for action' regarding supporting New Forest business and green tourism (3.4) and increasing the availability of affordable housing (3.5).
+This relates to the Partnership Plan's priorities relating to increasing sustainable travel (2.5), supporting New Forest business and green tourism (3.4), increasing the availability of affordable housing (3.5), promoting health and well-being (4.1); and connecting people with nature and landscape (4.2). - Solent designations unable to 'screen out' possible impact pathways on site integrity from recreational impacts and water quality.
+For recreational impacts this relates to the Partnership Plan's priorities relating to increasing sustainable travel (2.5); supporting New Forest business and green tourism (3.4); increasing the availability of affordable housing (3.5); promoting health and well-being (4.1); and connecting people with nature and landscape (4.2).
+In terms of potential impacts pathways on water quality in the Solent designations, the assessment could not screen out potential impacts from the priorities relating to supporting New Forest business and green tourism (3.4) and increasing the availability of affordable housing (3.5). - River Avon SAC unable to 'screen out' possible impacts pathways on site integrity relating to water quality.
+This relates to the Partnership Plan's priorities regarding supporting New Forest business and green tourism (3.4) and increasing the availability of affordable housing (3.5).